 Texas Governor Greg Abbott

 A native Texan and avid sportsman and hunter, Governor Abbott was born in Wichita Falls and raised in Duncanville.
-After graduating from The University of Texas at Austin with a BBA in finance, he earned a law degree from Vanderbilt University Law School.
+After graduating from The University of Texas at Austin, he earned a law degree from Vanderbilt University Law School.
 Shortly after graduating from law school, he was partially paralyzed by a falling tree while jogging.

 Governor Abbott and his wife, Cecilia, a former teacher and principal, and the first Hispanic First Lady of Texas, were married in 1981.
-Their daughter, Audrey, is a college student.
+Their daughter, Audrey, is a recent college graduate.